Actions to Prevent Distracted Driving and Reduce Accidents

 Legal Ramifications

 In Saskatchewan, distracted driving is regulated by two laws: one pertaining to cellphone usage and another addressing driving without due care.
 Cellphones pose a significant distraction for drivers, making it unlawful to use, hold, view or manipulate a hand-held cell phone while operating a vehicle.
-In addition to this legislation regarding cell phones, other distractions such as eating, using GPS devices, reading materials or engaging in personal grooming are covered under the broader umbrella of driving without due care and attention.

 To see more information on the penalties for such offences, visit SGI’s website.